gozzde09/Inventory-Management-ASPNET-Core/ReadMe.md

 dotnet run
 ```

-The API will be available at `https://localhost:5293` wtih Swagger-view
+The API will be available at `https://localhost:5293` with Swagger-UI

 #### 3. Frontend Setup (Angular)